Demi Payne

+Demi Payne (born September 30, 1991) is a former American pole vaulter.

+Early life and collegiate career

 She grew up with a pole vault pit in the back yard, but didn't start vaulting until her sophomore year of high school.
-Payne first attended the University of Kansas for two and a half years where she was a mid-13 foot vaulter, but never made it to 14.
+Payne first attended the University of Kansas for two and a half years where she was a mid-13-foot vaulter, but never made it to 14.
 "I went out on the weekends and I pole vaulted during the week and it really wasn't No. 1 for me."
 She said she got more focused while training after she learned she was pregnant.
 She gave birth to daughter Charlee on October 22, 2013.
 After transferring to Stephen F. Austin, to be closer to her family, she began marked improvement.
 She set the indoor and outdoor NCAA records at the time, though both the outdoor pole vault record was surpassed by Sandi Morris.

-Doping

-In August 2018, the United States Anti-Doping Agency revealed Payne tested positive for a banned substance, drostanolone, in 2016 and received a 4-year ban, backdated to March 31, 2016 and forfeited every result from March 12, 2016 on.
+Payne competed collegiately for Stephen F. Austin State University.

+Senior career

+Demi Payne won gold medal on March 1, 2015 2015 USA Indoor Track and Field Championships Pole Vault with a height of 4.55 m.
+She won a bronze medal June 28, 2015 USA Outdoor Track and Field Championships Pole Vault with a height of 4.60 m She competed in the pole vault event at the 2015 World Championships in Athletics in Beijing, China placing 19th in the qualification round.